lxc/linuxcontainers.org/CONTRIBUTING.md

 Before opening a pull request, you should test the changes you made.

-Generate and run a local copy of the website (see [Readme.md](README.md)) and check whether it works and looks correctly in your browser.
+Generate and run a local copy of the website (see [Readme.md](README.md)) and check whether it works and looks correct in your browser.